katai5plate/mykit-ts/README.md

 - [日本語](./README-ja.md)

-You can setup a TypeScript + webpack + Browsersync environment with 3 lines.
+You can setup a "TypeScript + webpack + Browsersync + ESLint" environment with 3 lines.

 ## Require
 - Node.js